mariadb-corporation/mariadb-connector-j/documentation/Failover-and-high-availability.md

 ## Master/slave connection selection

 It’s the application that has to decide to use master or slave connection (the master connection is set by default).<br/>
 Switching the type of connection is done by using JDBC [connection.setReadOnly(boolean readOnly)](http://docs.oracle.com/javase/7/docs/api/java/sql/Connection.html#setReadOnly(boolean)) method.
-Setting read-only to true will use the slave connection, false, the master connection.\\\\
+Setting read-only to true will use the slave connection, false, the master connection.<br/>

 Example in standard java:
 ``` java